Overview

 The below table shows the percentage increases applied to phase in your bill over the next three years:

-The Government is providing funding to local authorities so that they can provide relief to those ratepayers facing large increases in business rates charge as a result of the loss of Small Business Rates Relief due to the revaluation effective from 1 April 2023.
-This relief is in addition to the Transitional Relief arrangements introduced 1 April 2023.
+The government is providing funding to local authorities.
+This is so they can provide relief to those ratepayers facing large increases in business rates charge due to the revaluation (effective from 1 April 2026) resulting in the loss of:

-Entitlement to Supporting Small Business Rate Relief is automatically calculated and granted to eligible ratepayers.
+Entitlement to SSB relief is automatically calculated and granted to eligible ratepayers.

 Empty properties